123Sanpei/PortfolioProjects/SQL/Data Exploration/README.md

 ## Conclusion

 The project has successfully explored the COVID-19 dataset using SQL queries and provided insights into the global impact of COVID-19.

-Overall, this project provides a comprehensive view of the COVID-19 pandemic and its impact on different countries
+Some results can be seen as Tableau Dashboard [here] (https://public.tableau.com/app/profile/massimo.andreetta/viz/CovidItalyDashboard/Dashboard1#1)